Error: Contact form not found.

 How Often Can I File Bankruptcy According to the Law?

 How often can I file bankruptcy?
 This is a crucial question for anyone who has previously filed and is now facing new financial struggles.
-The U.S. Bankruptcy Code does not prevent you from filing again, but it does limit how frequently you can receive a discharge of your debts.
+The U.S. Bankruptcy Code does not prohibit multiple filings, but it limits how frequently a discharge may be available.

 In this article, we’ll explain the rules for repeat bankruptcy filings, the waiting periods between discharges, and what options you have if you need help again.